mrh996/ronghui/_pages/about.md

 ## 🎯 Research Aims
 - Advance the robustness of deep learning systems.
 - Develop methods for safety testing, adversarial defense, and robustness verification in AI, including images, videos, reinforcement learning, large language models, and multimodal systems.
 - Explore cross-disciplinary applications of reinforcement learning, including protein design and electrical power systems.

 ---

+## 📰 News & Updates
+- **Sep 2025** – Awarded the Individual Research Grant from the Royal Society.
+- **Aug 2025** – Congratulations to my PhD student *Zixia Wang*: *“Safety of Embodied Navigation: A Survey”* accepted at *IJCAI 2025*.
+- **Aug 2025** – Our survey *“Safeguarding Large Language Models: A Survey”* accepted by *Artificial Intelligence Review*.
+- **Apr 2025** – Paper accepted by *IEEE TIFS*.
+Kudos to all co-authors.
+- **Jan 2025** – Paper accepted by *ICLR*.
+Kudos to all co-authors.
+- **Aug 2024** – Started my position as Lecturer (Assistant Professor) at the University of Exeter.

+---